roxannecvl/scrapy/reportAlexander.md

 Number of test cases added: two per team member (P) or at least four (P+).

+---

+I added a test case for _get_inputs since there was one exception that was not covered.

 ## Self-assessment: Way of working

 Current state according to the Essence standard: ...